DarwinOnLine/wordpress-docker/README.md

 Have a look at the `docker-compose.yml` file, here are the `docker-compose` built images:

-* `webp`: This is the web container with an apache and your code,
+* `web`: This is the web container with an apache and your code,
 * `db`: This is the databases container,
 * `phpmyadmin`: This is the PhpMyAdmin container, to manage yours databases,